Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The parameters and examples are described in a separate document:
 [Robot Denavit-Hartenberg parameters](/User_manual/Machine_configuration/Configuring_Robot_DH_parameters)
-# Singularities
+# Workspace and Singularities
+Workspace is the space where an object can be reached by the robot.
+Calculation is a combination of position and orientation.
+Positions near the edges should be avoided, because rotations of axes become critical and movement precision is reduced.

+![robotworkspace.jpg](/manual/configuration/robotworkspace.jpg)
+(image from https://www.mdpi.com/2218-6581/9/2/27/htm)

 Singularities are unreachable robot positions or positions where movement results are undefined.
 Approaching singularities is also probelmatic, because some angle velocities are approaching infinity.
 See a good overview of [singularities for 6 axis robots here](https://www.mecademic.com/en/what-are-singularities-in-a-six-axis-robot-arm){target=_blank}.

-Trying to move to a singularity or near a singularity will result in a forbidden movement and stop the printing process.

-Corresponding to singularities is being aware of the workspace, the printable area.
-A typical 6 axis robot has a workspace which resembles a donut, with the cross-section of a top-down nautilus.

-![robotworkspace.jpg](/manual/configuration/robotworkspace.jpg)
-(image from https://www.mdpi.com/2218-6581/9/2/27/htm)

 Being in a singularity may be necessary when homing.
 In Example 2 of the DH parameter explanation, the homing position is in a singularity (a small movement of most of the axes result in massive X movement and minimal Z movement).
 Setting the stepper positions by homing may be a necessity.
 A solution is to home and set the positions, then moving specific axes with G1 H2 to a position where the robots positions are outside the singularity, then proceed.
 Those G1 H2 moves can be placed into the homing file.